toshon-jennings/perci-story/README.md

 Run `graphify update` to keep the graph fresh before generating stories over large ranges.

-> **Tip:** For large ranges, consider using [graphify-diff](https://github.com/toshon-jennings/graphify-diff) instead of a full `graphify update`.
+> **Tip:** Especially for large ranges, consider using [graphify-diff](https://github.com/toshon-jennings/graphify-diff) instead of a full `graphify update`.
 It incrementally patches your existing graph using only the files changed in a git diff — no re-extraction, no LLM calls, no tree-sitter re-parse of the entire codebase.
 Cascades changes to dependent nodes and re-clusters affected communities.
 Seconds instead of minutes on large repos.